Travel Rewards Doesn't Get Easier Than This: Capital One® Venture® Rewards Credit Card

 There is a $59 annual fee for this card that is waived the first year.
 Also, Capital One was the first major credit card issuer to eliminate foreign transaction fees on all of its products.
 Even today, most other credit cards will charge a 3% fee on all transactions processed outside of the United States.

-Sign up offer: You'll receive a one-time bonus of 40,000 miles (equal to $400 in travel) after you spend $3,000 in purchases on your card within the first 3 months of your account opening.
+Bonus offer: You'll receive a one-time bonus of 40,000 miles (equal to $400 in travel) after you spend $3,000 in purchases on your card within 3 months of approval.

 - $59 Annual Fee (waived for the first year)

 - 13.24%-23.24% variable APR (purchases and balance transfers)